 Statesboro Police arrested a man twice for one crime this week, releasing the offender after the initial arrest for aggravated assault because the victim was uncooperative.

 A woman died Tuesday after a single-vehicle crash Monday during which her car overturned into a pond on Burkhalter Road near Eagle Tours, according to Georgia State Patrol reports.

-Studio Statesboro Vodcast - Thursday, March 27, 2008
+Studio Statesboro Vodcast - Thursday, May 1, 2008

-Studio Statesboro Vodcast - Wednesday, March 26, 2008
+Studio Statesboro Vodcast - Wednesday, April 30, 2008